© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric settlements and cairnfield, medieval farmsteads, bloomeries and charcoal pits, 840m south of Cronkley on Bracken Rigg is a scheduled monument protected by Historic England under reference 1017119.
 View the official record →

-The Prehistoric settlements and cairnfield, medieval farmsteads, bloomeries and charcoal pits 840m south of Cronkley on Bracken Rigg is a complex multi-period archaeological monument in the Pennines of Yorkshire.
+The prehistoric settlements and cairnfield, medieval farmsteads, bloomeries and charcoal pits 840m south of Cronkley on Bracken Rigg is a complex archaeological site in Yorkshire combining evidence of human occupation and industrial activity spanning several millennia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017119.

 Prehistoric settlements and cairnfield, medieval farmsteads, bloomeries and charcoal pits, 840m south of Cronkley on Bracken Rigg is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017119.